Proton Therapy is one of the most technologically advanced treatments for cancer.

 Patients receiving the highest priority in the first instance will be paediatric patients, patients with central nervous system or head and neck tumours, eye disorders, lung cancer, prostate cancer and breast cancer.

-Whilst the facility will primarily be for the treatment of cancer, it will also be the first proton accelerator for physics and engineering research in Australia.
+Whilst the facility will primarily be for the treatment of cancer, it will also be the first proton accelerator for medical physics research in Australia.

-The Development of PTA's facility has four phases:
+The Development of PTA's facility has four phases.
+Phase 1 is completed.
+The remaining are:

 - Complete capital raising to carry the project through to the Operational Phase.